 A money market account just might fit the bill.

 A money market account is a type of deposit account, like your checking and savings accounts.
 It's FDIC insured, and there's a good chance your bank of choice offers one.
 If you compare money market accounts, you'll often find that they offer higher interest rates than other types of interest-bearing accounts.

 Learn the basics of a money market account and how money market funds and accounts differ.

 Limited withdrawals limit temptations, too

 Limited access is one of the main reasons traditional and online banks offer that slightly higher interest rate for a money market account.
 By limiting the number of transactions you're permitted within a month, your bank ensures that it will have money available to lend to others.
-Transaction limits are rarely intolerable, but by ticking off a number every time you move money, the limits will send a subtle message--yes, the "Hands off!" message--you may need to hear.
+Transaction limits are rarely intolerable, but by ticking off a number every time you move money, the limits will send a subtle message you may need to hear.